equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

 Now the Quay.io automatic build works like a charm for most application, it's just I've found the automatic built problematic for the project I'm working currently.
-My platform is Ruby on Rails monolith app with butload of JS asset copilation to CDN and therefore `Dockerfile` is bit tricky.
+My platform is Ruby on Rails monolith app with butload of JS asset compilation to CDN and therefore `Dockerfile` is bit tricky.

 So long story short: When I built the docker image on my laptop with: